mmistakes/minimal-mistakes/_posts/2023-12-22-NCDP-LLM-AGI.md

 ## 3.1 Humbling question for everyone

-I should perhaps establish my credibility (or lack thereof!).
+I should perhaps establish my credibility (or lack thereof!) first.
 I've been thinking about artificial intelligence for around 30 years.
 I'm 41 years old now and in the 1990s, I was interested in how bots were programmed in games like Quake, Poker and Go.
-That's how I learned about `malloc()`.
-Later on, I went to McGill University and studied under Shie Mannor, Doina Precup, Benoit Boulet, Jeremy Cooperstock.
+That's how I learned about `malloc()` in my early teenage years.
+Later on, I went to McGill University and studied machine learning under Shie Mannor, Doina Precup, Benoit Boulet, Jeremy Cooperstock.
 In the early 2000s, the Natural Sciences and Engineering Research Council of Canada funded many PhD students/professors and included the likes of Geoffrey Hinton (deep learning), Joshua Bengio (also deep learning), and Rich Sutton (reinforcement learning).
-I was at the right place and perhaps just a few years early before everything blew up.
+I was at the right place and perhaps just a few years early before things took off.
 I’m probably a little better in engineering than in math, and I’m probably a little better in business than in engineering!
 But my love for pure math runs all the way down.

 I have a decent network of friends who have been at this game for several decades, both in academia and in business, and nobody can speak with certainty about AGI.
 I do not believe that AGI is around the corner for a few reasons.